You are here

 The Lead Site PI should also determine the plan for delegation of authority within the study team and the participating site(s), for ongoing project management as necessary.
 The Lead Site PI is responsible for ensuring appropriate IRB approval is obtained by sites prior to initiation of the project at that site.

-For federally funded research, an institution with an FWA that is participating in a cooperative project may enter into a joint review arrangement, rely upon the review of another qualified IRB, or make similar arrangements for avoiding duplication of effort.
-The University permits similar arrangements for non-federally-funded research.
-In either case, the VPR or designee must approve the arrangement for either individual studies or categorically (e.g., Master Agreements with commercial IRBs).
+For non-federally funded research, an institution with an FWA that is participating in a cooperative project may enter into a joint review arrangement, rely upon the review of another qualified IRB, or make similar arrangements for avoiding duplication of effort.
+NIH policy requires that multi-site research use a single IRB (sIRB) model.
+Other federal agency policies and non-federal sponsors may include the requirement for sIRB as a term and condition.
+Whether using a single IRB or conducting duplicate review when necessary, the U-M reviewing IRB must approve the arrangement for either individual studies or categorically (e.g., Master Agreements with commercial IRBs).
 Any coordinated or joint review effort requires a written agreement among the involved institutions, regardless of whether they maintain FWAs.

 Note: See FDA Policy on "Non-Local IRB Review" for additional guidance on cooperative research and reliance on non-local IRBs for approval of FDA-regulated research.

 An IRB is considered the IRB-of-Record when it assumes IRB responsibilities for another institution.
 In appropriate circumstances, the University will consider becoming the IRB-of-Record for the engagement in research by an outside entity or ceding authority for review and oversight of University research, in whole or in part, to an outside IRB.
-Such a review-sharing arrangement requires a formal agreement between the institutions approved by the Institutional Official(s) (IOs) or their designee(s).
+Federally-funded studies require a formal agreement between the institutions approved by the Institutional Official(s) (IOs) or their designee(s).

-The VPR has delegated authority for approving IRB authorization agreements to the HRPP Director.
+The IO has delegated authority for approving IRB authorization agreements to the HRPP Director.

 IRBs have a central role in determining whether proposed arrangements preserve and promote protections for human participants in research for which they have responsibility, and, thus, are acceptable.
 Conflict of Interest Committee review is also triggered via the eResearch application process.